-- 1.5 The estimation of the required decontaminated air volume depends on the following: - personnel requirements - technical and design requirements - discharge air volumes needed to eliminate foulsmelling and/or noxious gases or odorous substances
+- 1.1 With regard to the protection against the ingress of NBC warfare agents, the ships shall be rotected in accordance with the requirements of the Naval Authority. - 1.2 As far as possible, the citadel shall not be penetrated by unprotected spaces. - 1.3 The estimation of the required decontaminated air volume depends on the following: - personnel requirements - technical and design requirements - discharge air volumes needed to eliminate foulsmelling and/or noxious gases or odorous substances

-1.6 Requirements for personnel
+1.4 Requirements for personnel

-The quantity of decontaminated air for the personnel depends on the maximum permissible CO2 content of the various space categories and on the occupancy factors envisaged for them, see F.5.
+The quantity of decontaminated air for the personnel depends on the maximum permissible CO2 content of the various space categories, see F.5.

-1.7 Technical and design requirements
+1.5 Technical and design requirements

-This requirement results from possible and calculable losses by leakage in the ship structure:
+- 1.5.1 This requirement results from possible and calculable losses by leakage in the ship structure: - losses by leakage through internal installations, units and plants, e.g. cannons, missile launching equipment, vertical launching system, antenna system

-- losses by leakage through internal installations, units and plants, e.g. cannons, missile launching equipment, vertical launching system, antenna system - losses by leakage from e.g. air locks, NBC air locks, handling rooms - allowances for leaky doors/hatches - discharge air volumes (mechanical and natural discharge air) - 1.8 Foul-smelling air, noxious gases and odorous substances are eliminated by means of discharge air, the quantity of which must be replaced by decontaminated air.
+- losses by leakage from e.g. air locks, NBC air locks, handling rooms - allowances for leaky doors/hatches - discharge air volumes (mechanical and natural discharge air) - 1.5.2 Foul-smelling air, noxious gases and odorous substances are eliminated by means of discharge air, the quantity of which must be replaced by decontaminated air.
 In this connection the air change rates mentioned in F.5. must be observed.
-Furthermore, the discharge air volumes shall be determined for the galley, for the sound-absorbing capsule of diesel engines / turbines, for the garbage storage space, for the hospital, for auxiliary machinery spaces with refrigerating machines, etc.

-1.9 For each damage control zone, the decontaminated air volumes shall be determined from the three criteria defined in 1.5, whereby in each case the largest decontaminated air volume must be applied.
+Furthermore, the discharge air volumes shall be determined for the galley, for the sound-absorbing capsule of diesel engines / turbines, for the garbage storage space, for the hospital, for auxiliary machinery spaces with refrigerating machines, etc. - 1.5.3 For each damage control zone, the decontaminated air volumes shall be determined from the three criteria defined in 1.5, whereby in each case the largest decontaminated air volume must be applied.